tryfan/ansible-morpheus-collection/README.md

 In your task, specify `--vault-password-file /var/opt/morpheus/morpheus-ui/ansiblevault/<file>` in order to use the password.

 Information on encrypting strings and variables for ansible is located [HERE](https://docs.ansible.com/ansible/latest/user_guide/vault.html)

+## Ansible Roles for Morpheus Setup

+See README files in `roles/` for information regarding the roles in this collection